-You should run diagnostics port tests on multipath configured boot from a SAN or fabric-assigned boot LUN.
+When running Diagnostic Port in a Boot from SAN environment, you should run diagnostics port tests on multipath configured boot from a SAN or fabric-assigned boot LUN.
 Running diagnostics port tests on a single path boot from SAN or fabric-assigned boot LUN may cause issues with OS stability in true boot from SAN environments.